seif-mohamed-kamal/Sara7aApp/README.md

 ## OVERVIEW

-Sara7a App enables users to receive anonymous messages securely with support for authentication, email verification, file uploads, and token-based security.
+Honestify enables users to receive anonymous messages securely with support for authentication, email verification, file uploads, and token-based security.

 The project follows a modular architecture with clear separation of concerns, making it scalable and maintainable.